-What Are The Differences between Spinning and Weaving?
+What Are The Differences Between Spinning and Weaving?
+[Explained]

 What is Weaving?

-The oldest and widely used technique to make a fabric is weaving.
+The oldest and most widely used technique to make a fabric is weaving.

 Looms are used to form a fabric sheet from the yarns.
-Rigid heddle loom, table loom, floor or treddler loom, dobby loom, counterbalance loom, computerized loom, jacquard looms are available to produce fabrics.
+Rigid heddle loom, table loom, floor or toddler loom, dobby loom, counterbalance loom, computerized loom, and jacquard looms are available to produce fabrics.